$0.50 and 70 Minute Whole Wheat Apple Banana Bread

 Step 2 – You just created a flax egg!
 Actually two.
 The flax egg is used to hold the bread together.
 The closer the water is to boiling the better.
 I recommend using a water heater if you have one; however, the microwave will also do the trick.
 Flax eggs can be substituted 1:1 for eggs.

-Step 3 – If given the option I’m using parchment paper every time, it’s so much easier to remove the bread from the pan.
+Step 3 – If given the option I’m using parchment paper every time, it makes it so much easier to remove the apple banana bread from the pan.
 If you opt to grease the pan with oil because you accidentally ran out of parchment paper, put a small amount of oil (1-2 tsp) at the bottom of the loaf pan, cover your hand with cling wrap, and spread the oil all over the bottom and sides of the pan.

 Step 6 – You can buy your bananas ahead of time, wait for them to ripen and store them in the freezer in a sealed plastic bag.
 Reheat your frozen bananas in the microwave at a low power level until they reach room temperature.